-It’s discrimination to treat trans people less favourably for being absent from work because of gender reassignment surgery than they would be treated if they were absent because they were ill or injured, as any other employee.
+It’s discrimination to treat transgender people less favourably (i.e. someone who doesn’t identify with the gender they were assigned at birth) – for example if they are absent from work because of gender reassignment surgery then you must treat them the same as if they were absent because they were ill or injured, as any other employee.
 Medical procedures for gender reassignment such as hormone treatment cannot be treated as a ‘lifestyle’ choice.

-You must let transgender staff choose the toilet facilities they wish to use.
+You must also, for example, let transgender staff choose the toilet facilities they wish to use.
 If other members of staff object to this, this could potentially be discriminatory.

-If you employ someone who has transitioned, you must keep this information confidential and ensure that any records which refer to their gender identity at birth are kept in a safe place.
+If you employ someone who has transitioned to another gender, you must keep this information confidential and ensure that any records which refer to their gender identity at birth are kept in a safe place.
 This information constitutes ‘special category data’ under the General Data Protection Regulations 2018.
-If an employer needs to retain information that’s related to the transition (such as absence records for medical reasons), their birth certificate or documentation of a name change this should be kept confidential; and computer databases/systems reflect the current situation of their name/gender and contain no ‘old’ data.
+If an employer needs to retain information that’s related to the transition (such as absence records for medical reasons), their birth certificate or documentation of a name change this should be kept confidential; computer databases/systems should only reflect the current situation of their name/gender and contain no ‘old’ data.

 It’s a criminal offence for any member of staff who has found protected information regarding someone’s gender identity to disclose that information to another person.